The Best Pineapple Smoothie Recipe is easy, delicious and awesome? Two ingredients (frozen pineapple and almond milk) and easy to whip up! Yes!

 I hope you are having a wonderful week. 🙂 As always, thank you for stopping by!

 Recipe: 2 cups frozen pineapple chunks, 1 1/2 cups unsweetened almond milk (or milk of choice, coconut milk would be good).
-Place ingredients into a blender and whizz for several minutes until creamy.
+Place ingredients in a blender and whizz for several minutes until creamy.
 Enjoy!

 Thank you for using my affiliate links, which at no extra cost to you, provides me with a small commission that helps with the running of this site.
 I look forward to creating and posting many more delicious recipes for you.